Expand Data Freshness Options by Using Tableau Bridge

 Both the Tableau Bridge computer and the Windows user must have access to the underlying data specified in the published data source.

-When using Bridge Client in Service mode and connecting to flat file data sources hosted on a network shared drive, it is required that the Windows service account be a domain account and not a local admin account.
+When using Tableau Bridge client in Service mode and connecting to flat file data sources hosted on a network shared drive, it is required that the Windows service account be a domain account and not a local admin account.

 Additional requirements specific to maintaining live connections